/

 That's where Slack apps come in.

 One of the most established apps in this category is Donut.
 Known for its coffee chat introductions and virtual watercooler prompts, Donut helped popularise connection programs inside Slack.
+But as teams' needs have grown beyond simple pairing — into onboarding, recognition, training, and celebrations — many are looking for more comprehensive alternatives.

 What is Donut for Slack?